 averageUtilization: 70

-Custom Scale-Up and Scale-Down Configurations
+Optimize Scale-Up and Scale-Down Behaviorsโ

-The HPA enables you to get specific about scale-up and scale-down behaviors to accommodate not only change in load inside your systems but also prevent sharp changes in the number of pods.
-Using the behavior field in the HPA configuration allows you to manipulate the behavior of the HPA.
+The HPA allows you to get specific about scale-up and scale-down behaviors.
+This is useful not only to accommodate change in load inside your systems, but also to prevent sharp changes in the number of pods.
+You can manipulate the HPA behavior by using the behavior

 Example - adding a stabilisation window to your HPA: